MTDOJRP/docs/docs/leo/information/first-shift.md

 Ex;
 > I clocked a speeding red SUV at 55mph in a 25mph zone on El Rancho Boulevard and initiated a traffic stop at 9883.

-Once your narritvae has been added you'll announce over the radio you are clear.
+Once your narrative has been added you'll announce over the radio you are clear.
 LEO:
 > 651 [callsign] [disposition code][race] [reason] [status]